jyj5558/theta/README.md

 ## Step 2.
 Population data identification, download, and cleaning
 **Identifying population data**

 We need to find sequence data for populations corresponding to the reference genome assemblies that are available.
-For each species with an existing reference assembly (see [our Google doc of data](https://docs.google.com/spreadsheets/d/1u9Zxzcms1DdeV0k8qyJpFboO81r1Uvl8udIt8PRjUSk/edit#gid=235995469) for more information), we are looking for short read sequencing data that has been generated for a population.
+For each species with an existing reference assembly (see [our Google doc of data](https://docs.google.com/spreadsheets/d/1u9Zxzcms1DdeV0k8qyJpFboO81r1Uvl8udIt8PRjUSk/edit#gid=235995469) for more information), we are looking for short read sequencing data that has been generated for a single population.
 In particular, the data sets need to have these characteristics:

 1. whole-genome resequencing data (not RNAseq, RADseq, etc.)
 2. generated using the Illlumina Hi-Seq or Nova Seq platforms (not MiSeq)